CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/join-connections/README.md

 Spark submit launches the task in the docker container, but local Cortex clients will be used.

 Notes:
 * The `$CORTEX_TOKEN` environment variable is required by the Spark Submit wrapper, and needs to be a valid JWT token.
-You can generate this via: `cortex configure token`
+You can generate this via: `cortex configure token`.
 * Port 4040 is forwarded from the container to expose the Spark UI (for debugging)
-* The 1st volume mount is sharing the [Spark submit config file](./src/main/resources/conf/spark-conf.json)
+* The first volume mount is sharing the [Spark submit config file](./src/main/resources/conf/spark-conf.json).
-* The 2cd volume mount shares the LocalCatalog contents and other local application resources
+* The second volume mount shares the LocalCatalog contents and other local application resources.
-* The 3rd volume mount is the output location of the joined connection
+* The third volume mount is the output location of the joined connection.

 ## Running locally against a Cortex Cluster